JasonTse9/JustIT-Data-Portfolio/Week 2 - Tableau & Power BI/README.md

-That's an excellent idea.
-The image provides clear visual evidence of the Exploratory Data Analysis (EDA) mentioned in your Week 2 Workbook.

-I will update the README to embed the image and modify the surrounding text for better context.

 Workbook: Week 2 - Tableau and Microsoft Power BI 📊 This workbook shifts the focus from foundational spreadsheet skills to specialized Business Intelligence (BI) and data visualization tools, specifically Tableau and Microsoft Power BI.